 Challenge Wanaka is the flagship event of a multi-day triathlon festival that celebrates the world’s #1 fastest-growing sport.
 In addition, there’s the Aquabike, Cross Trithlon and Duathlon, the Intermediate, Secondary Schools and Junior Challenge and the Bay to Bay Swim for those wanting to get a taste of the atmosphere in the days before the main event.
-You can view the full timetable of events on our Challenge Wanaka event App or download the timetable below.

 As an athlete it is essential you are prepared for this very special event.
 It is a middle distance race with an ‘adventure edge’ and there are several compulsory elements that you may not encounter at other events.
 Our aim is to deliver an experience at Challenge Wanaka that is both safe and memorable for you.
 We can’t do much about the sore muscles and joints as you run up the finish chute, but we will ensure you are safe on the course at all times.

 The weather in Lake Wanaka in February is stunning, and an average day is 26-28 C with clear blue skies and light winds.
 It is however an alpine environment so athletes must be prepared for all eventualities.

 We recommend you download the Challenge Wanaka App prior to the event for the most up to date information.

 Road Closures 2023

-Event registration takes place at the Race Central Marquee on Pembroke Park.
+Event registration takes place at Race HQ located at the Woolshed, Glendhu Station.
 Times can be found in the Event Timetable on the App.

 You will receive your race pack, information, sponsors gifts, food and drink vouchers and recovery bag.